Coronavirus: Crisis team recommends people in residential care are kept in homes

 Taoiseach Leo Varadkar launching a coronavirus isolation facility in Dublin.
 The NPHET has developed six policies aimed at keeping people in nursing and care homes.
 Photograph: Leon Farrell/Photocall Ireland/PA Wire

-The residents of nursing homes and other institutions providing long-term residential care should be kept in the homes if there is no “clinical or other advantage” to them being moved, according to the national team overseeing the coronavirus crisis.
+The residents of nursing homes and other residential care institutions who have Covid-19 should be kept in the homes if there is no “clinical or other advantage” to them being moved, according to the national team overseeing the coronavirus crisis.

 With approximately one in five of all cases of the disease arising in long term residential care (LRTC) settings, the National Public Health Emergency Team (NPHET) has come up with six policies aimed at keeping people in the homes to the greatest extent possible, while preventing the spread of the virus within LTRCs and onwards into the wider community.